 The PECC in Gorkha was established in 2004 and is being run in cooperation with Lions Club of Gorkha.
 The population of the catchments area of this PECC is nearly 400,000.
-Since its establishment in mid April 2004, it has provided services to 9,770 patients.
-During the year under review, this centre provided services to 4,789 patients, which is an increase by 30.73% compared to the previous fiscal year.
+Since its establishment in mid-April 2004, it has provided services to 9,770 patients.
+During the year under review, this centre provided services to 4,789 patients, which is an increase of 30.73% compared to the previous fiscal year.

 PECC – Kalikot